• Skip to primary navigation

 This oatmeal has just the perfect amount of peanut butter cooked with almond milk and then has an additional drizzle of peanut butter, a spoonful of jam (or jelly), and fresh raspberries.
 It's become one of my favorite breakfasts to make.

-This pb&j oatmeal is fiber-rich from the oats, protein-rich from the peanut butter, and has a craveworthy sweetness from the jelly.
+This pb&j oatmeal is fiber-rich from the oats, protein-rich from the peanut butter, and has a delicious sweetness from the jelly.
 If you add fresh berries (like I did), they really brighten up the dish!

 • Rolled oats - I prefer old-fashioned oats for this recipe